 Many adults who meet diagnostic criteria for ASD do not carry formal medical diagnoses of ASD, either because they have never come to medical attention or because they have been misdiagnosed with a differential condition (e.g., social anxiety, intellectual disability, obsessive-compulsive disorder).
-When deciding whether to refer an adult patient for a diagnostic evaluation for ASD, one should consider potential risks and benefits of a diagnosis, and should discuss these possibilities with the patient and, if applicable, his or her supporters.
+When deciding whether to refer an adult patient for a diagnostic evaluation for ASD, one should consider potential risks and benefits of a diagnosis, and should discuss these possibilities with the patient and, if applicable, their supporters.

 Potential benefits of a formal diagnosis are as follows.

 - Would confer legal rights to accommodations in school, at work, in healthcare, or in other settings.

 - May assist the individual in developing a better understanding of self.